 Hoboken public art

-Hoboken residents and visitors to the Mile Square City are once again being invited to immerse themselves in some outdoor culture with the recent installation of four sculptures by renowned artist Tom Fruin.
+Hoboken residents and visitors are invited to experience an immersive outdoor public art installation of four sculptures by renowned artist Tom Fruin.

 “I love to reach the most diverse audience possible, and Hoboken is the perfect setting for a very diverse group of people going about their days,” Fruin said, adding that Hoboken’s walkable community with many public parks and plazas, and all of the “cultural offerings you’d expect in this urban and engaged family-friendly community” make Hoboken the ideal spot for public art.
 Fruin also extolled the virtues of it having “the best views which affords the most amazing backdrops for the artworks!”